LiveCodeBench/LiveCodeBench/README.md

 ```

 ## Submit Models to Leaderboard
-We are currently accepting submissions for only the code generation scenario.
+We are currently only accepting submissions for only the code generation scenario.
 To submit models you can create a pull request on our [submissions](https://github.com/LiveCodeBench/submissions).
 Particularly, you can copy your model generations folder from `output` to the `submissions` folder and create a pull request.
 We will review the submission and add the model to the leaderboard accordingly.

 ## ERRATA
 We maintain a list of known issues and updates in the [ERRATA.md](./ERRATA.md) file.
 Particularly, we document issues regarding erroneous tests and problems not amenable to autograding.
 We are constantly using this feedback to improve our problem selection heuristics as we update LiveCodeBench.